 Moreover, thermal, fluid and mechanical constraints have been considered in the design in order to adapt the local geometry to the physical phenomenon.

-The project is developed by the consortium Temisth & AddUp – Sogeclair (becoming Printsky*)
+The project is developed by the consortium Temisth, AddUp and Sogeclair.

-Temisth is a company specialized in the development of customized thermal solution using additive manufacturing.
+Temisth is an independant company specialized in the development and the manufacturing of customized thermal solution using advanced manufacturing (Additive in metal or polymers, FSW, rapid casting etc.).
 By its expertise and skill on thermal issues, Temisth support companies from several domains to develop an innovative project from the idea up to the proof of concept.
+In 2022, Temisth is involved in the PRACCIIS project supported by TEAM Henri-Fabre and become a thermal component supplier (compact heat exchanger, heat sink, cold plate, tooling).
+The objective is to answer new demands on thermal managment of innovative applications such electrification or hydrogen uses etc.

 Aerospace industries have a wide range of thermal applications as well as air conditioning, brake cooling system, embedded cold plates for electronics, engine thermal management etc. In the future, with the increase of electrical systems on aircraft, thermal systems for electric engine or heat recovery on the APU will need more and more customized solutions in order to insure performances with light weight devices.